Shopify/autoload_reloader/README.md

 namespace, then Rails recommends to use a qualified constant to avoid accidentally using the constant in the parent namespace.
-However, this doesn't work if the constant in the inner namespace is a private constnat, because it is internal to that inner namespace.
+However, this doesn't work if the constant in the inner namespace is a private constant, because it is internal to that inner namespace.

 For example, you may make `Admin::User` private